-Malvik is entering his third season as the assistant coach for the Winona State men's basketball team in 2016-17.
+Malvik is entering his fourth season as the assistant coach for the Winona State men’s basketball team in 2017-18.

 Malvik brings extensive experience as both a player and coach to the Warrior bench.
-The Holmen, Wis. native spent last season as an assistant at Saint Mary’s University in Winona and also spent three seasons playing professional basketball in Australia.
+The Holmen, Wis. native previously served as an assistant at Saint Mary’s University in Winona and also spent three seasons playing professional basketball in Australia.

 Malvik spent the 2013-14 season as an assistant coach at Saint Mary’s, helping coach Will Swiggum to All-Conference honors.

 Prior to his season at SMU, Malvik played professionally for three seasons in Australia.
 He also spent time as a graduate assistant at the University of Arkansas.

 One of the greatest players in Winona State history, Malvik was the cornerstone of a team that went 32-4 during the 2005-06 season, culminating with the program’s first national championship.
 He led the Warriors to a 35-1 record the next year, helping the team get back to the NCAA Division II National Championship game.

 Malvik was an All-American selection during his senior season while being named the MVP of the NCAA Regional Tournament.
 The point guard was an All-NSIC selection in each of his four years with the program.
 Malvik ended his career as the program’s all-time assist leader (549) and graduated second on the school’s scoring charts (1,971).

 He graduated with a business administration degree in 2007 and received a masters degree in educational leadership and sports management from WSU in 2016.
 Malvik and his wife Callie have one son, Zander and daughter Zoey.

 Graduate Assistant Coach